comp-phys-marc/qasm-ts/readme.md

 OpenQASM, the low-level programming language for quantum circuit specification, implemented in TypeScript.

+QASM-TS 2.0 is an implementation of a compiler frontend for OpenQASM 2.0 and 3.0.
+It includes a lexer and a parser of the OpenQASM language.
+The source is parsed into an Intermediate Representation (IR): an Abstract Syntax Tree (AST) that captures program structure including control flow and data flow.

+The package is aimed at enabling implementations of verification and validation software (such as semantic and static analyzers), compilers and more.
+These tools may be instrumental in the formalization of hybrid quantum-classical computing.

 Language documentation is provided by IBM [here](https://openqasm.com).

 ## New in Version 2.0.0